Yamaha YZF-R6 0-60 mph 3.1 Seconds

 The R6 has consistently and arguably been the fastest accelerating 600 in class from day dot.
 Probably a ZX-636R would have the legs on it but as its name suggests it has a 36 cc advantage.

-Modern 600s can hang with and beat even literbike L-twins of the late 90s and early thousands and beat some litre 4s bikes from late 90s too.
+Modern 600s can hang with and beat even literbike L-twins of the late 90s and early thousands and beat some litre 4s bikes from the late 90s too.

-Even if you owned any model of the GSX-R750 of the last 20 years, you’d need to have your wits about you if you challenge an R6 for a straight-line duel.
+Even if you own any model of the GSX-R750 of the last 20 years, you’d need to have your wits about you if you challenge the YZF-R6 for a straight-line duel.

-For best timed results, despite power tailing off at around 14900 rpm, you really have to draw out each gear a smidgen before the limiter and bang the next gear as you’ll lose time.
+For best-timed results, despite power tailing off at around 14900 rpm, you really have to draw out each gear a smidgen before the limiter and bang the next gear as you’ll lose time.

 The R6 does not run out of puff and can consistently – if perfectly launching and shifting do the standing quarter mile in a wild 10.89 seconds with a terminal of 133 mph.

 The same Mclaren F1 does it in 11.1 albeit at 138 mph.

-Before we get carried away, just after the quarter mile the F1 would reel the little Yamaha in and pass it quite easily, though still the R6 will be charging hard by 600 standards.
+Before we get carried away, just after the quarter mile the F1 would reel the little Yamaha in and pass it quite easily, though still, the R6 will be charging hard by 600 standards.

 Your results may vary depending on your size/weight and the weather conditions, as a headwind can really kill a 600s performance.

-You may wonder ‘why’ the McLaren F1 comparison?
-I only compare the R6 to the McLaren to illustrate the amazing performance that can be had from a what is a cheap 600 cc mass-produced motorcycle.
+You may wonder ‘why’ the McLaren F1 comparison.
+I only compare the R6 to the McLaren to illustrate the amazing performance that can be had from what is a cheap 600 cc mass-produced motorcycle.

 It is hugely impressive and why we love motorcycles.

-|2017 Yamaha YZF-R6 Acceleration|
+|Yamaha YZF-R6 Acceleration|

 |Top Speed||161.3 mph|